Carthage/Carthage/README.md

 To offer prebuilt frameworks for a specific tag, the binaries for _all_ supported platforms should be zipped up together into _one_ archive, and that archive should be attached to a published Release corresponding to that tag.
 The attachment should include `.framework` in its name (e.g., `ReactiveCocoa.framework.zip`), to indicate to Carthage that it contains binaries.
 The directory structure of the archive is free form but, __frameworks should only appear once in the archive__ as they will be copied to `Carthage/Build/<platform>` based on their name (e.g. `ReactiveCocoa.framework`).

+To offer prebuilt XCFrameworks, build with `--use-xcframeworks` and follow the same process to zip up all XCFrameworks into one archive.
+Include `.xcframework` in the attachment name.
+Starting in version 0.38.0, Carthage prefers downloading `.xcframework` attachments when `--use-xcframeworks` is passed.

 You can perform the archiving operation with carthage itself using:

 ```sh